monolive/hdfs-shred/README.md

 # hdfs-shred
 Proof of Concept linux-daemon for Hadoop: Shred files deleted from HDFS for audit compliance.
+With apologies to maintainers; I couldn't resist the references to 1987 Teenage Mutant Ninja Turtles.

 ## Summary
 Uses a three-phase approach to the secure shredding of files in HDFS, which match three operational modes for the program: